sandygiuliani/drug_repo2/README.md

 * ArchIndex/ArchSchema - kindly provided by Dr Laskowski.
 For more information, please visit the [ArchSchema website](http://www.ebi.ac.uk/thornton-srv/databases/archschema), or read the [main reference for ArchSchema](http://www.ncbi.nlm.nih.gov/pubmed/20299327)
 * SMSD (Small Molecule Subgraph Detector).
 For more information, please visit the [SMSD website](http://www.ebi.ac.uk/thornton-srv/software/SMSD/), the [GitHub repository](https://github.com/asad/SMSD), or read the [main reference for SMSD](http://www.jcheminf.com/content/1/1/12)
 * MODELLER, for homology modelling (only for step 10).
 See [MODELLER website](https://salilab.org/modeller/)
-* arch_schema_cath.tsv (UniProt IDs to CATH domains and residue numbers), to be downloaded from ftp://ftp.biochem.ucl.ac.uk/pub/gene3d_data/CURRENT_RELEASE/
+* arch_schema_cath.tsv (UniProt IDs to CATH domains and residue numbers), to be downloaded from ftp://ftp.cbi.edu.cn/pub/database/gene3d/ (downloaded on 20/09/2016)

 ##Instructions